 It's crucial to thoroughly research clinics and verify surgeon credentials before making a decision.
 When performed by qualified bariatric specialists in accredited facilities, gastric band surgery in Mexico can be a safe and affordable option for weight loss.

 The best gastric band clinics in Mexico are accredited by the CMCPER, upholding high clinical standards in cities like Mexicali, Tijuana, and Guadalajara.
-According to Bookimed’s ranking, the top clinics are Hospital de la Familia, Advance Health Medical Center, and OLA Obesity & Advanced Laparoscopic Surgery Clinic.
+According to Bookimed’s ranking, the top clinics are Hospital de la Familia, Hospital Cyntar Tijuana, and Advance Health Medical Center.
 They stand out for International College of Surgeons accreditation, Consejo de Salubridad General certification, and bilingual surgical teams.
 When choosing a provider, look for board-certified bariatric surgeons, international accreditations, and proven weight loss outcomes.
 Always consult a qualified bariatric specialist before making a decision.

 Day 1